Hi-de-Hi! co-star says he ‘never stopped laughing’ on set with Ruth Madoc

 Her career also spanned an array of roles in theatre and musicals, from Fiddler On The Roof to Gypsy.

-She died on Friday afternoon while in hospital following surgery for a fall this week, which had forced her to withdraw from starring in Aladdin the pantomime at the Princess Theatre in Torquay, her agent said.

-In a statement given to the PA news agency, Phil Belfield of talent agency Belfield & Ward, said: “From film work such as Fiddler On The Roof and Under Milk Wood with Richard Burton and her iconic TV performance as Gladys Pugh in Hi De Hi! and more recently in Little Britain and on stage with Calendar Girls (the play and the musical), plus recent acclaim in short films Skinny Fat and Cardiff, she was truly a national treasure and was looking forward to getting back on the road in 2023 with The Best Exotic Marigold Hotel.
+In a statement given to the PA news agency, Phil Belfield of talent agency Belfield & Ward said Madoc was “truly a national treasure” and had been looking forward to touring with The Best Exotic Marigold Hotel in January 2023.

-“A real legend of the British entertainment scene she was one of a kind and a unique talent loved by many.
-She is gone far too soon.
-Our hearts are broken!
-Thoughts are with her daughter Lowri, her son Rhys and all of her family.”
+He added: “A real legend of the British entertainment scene she was one of a kind and a unique talent loved by many.”

-Actor Holland, 82, spoke of Madoc’s many talents during an interview with BBC News on Saturday.
+Jeffrey Holland, who played Spike Dixon in the BBC One sitcom Hi-de-Hi!, spoke of Madoc’s many talents during an interview with BBC News on Saturday.

 He said: “We were together for a long time, not just in Hi-de-Hi! the TV series but we did the stage show, the summer seasons with it and I did several pantomimes with Ruth as well over the years back in the 1980s so we’ve got a lot of happy memories to draw on and she was a wonderful performer and she’ll be greatly missed.